 14. Duration: The RTF Policy Advisory Committee will terminate two years from the filing date of this Charter, unless renewed in accordance with the Federal Advisory Committee Act.
 All Members of the Committee serve at the pleasure of the Council.

-This Charter for the RTF Policy Advisory Committee was approved and adopted at a duly called meeting of the Northwest Power and Conservation Council, March 12, 2013 at Portland, Oregon.
+This Charter for the RTF Policy Advisory Committee was approved and adopted at a duly called meeting of the Northwest Power and Conservation Council, March 10, 2015 at Eugene, Oregon.

 NORTHWEST POWER AND CONSERVATION COUNCIL